ITfoxtec/FoxIDs/docs/faq.md

 You force a metadata refresh by clicking **Update** on the authentication method in FoxIDs.

 If external IdP create a new SAML 2.0 metadata file or only hands over the certificate, there is only the manual way.

+##### Who owns the security components used to build FoxIDs?
+FoxIDs is build with open-source security components owned by FoxIDs ApS.

+- SAMl 2.0 is implemented with the [ITfoxtec.Identity.Saml2](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2) ([docs](https://www.foxids.com/components/identitysaml2)) component
+- OAuth 2.0 and OpenID Connect is implemented with the [ITfoxtec.Identity](https://github.com/ITfoxtec/ITfoxtec.Identity) component
+- OpenID Connect in the Control Client is implemented with the [ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect](https://github.com/ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect) component.

+FoxIDs is former known as ITfoxtec.